วันอังคารที่ 24 กันยายน พ.ศ. 2556

 Amount of Medical Care Spending

-Only someone living in entire seclusion, perhaps a World War II Japanese soldier hiding somewhere on a Pacific island or someone raised in a nuclear fallout shelter of the 1950s, would be unaware of the situation involving medical care costs in the United States.6Indeed, it seems that not a day goes by without a radio, television, or popular press commentator pointing, with much alarm, to the high and continually rising costs of health care.
-There is certainly no need to dispute those facts.
-United States spent $2.1 trillion on health care or slightly over $7,000 per person in 2006.
-Compare that to the similar figures of $26.9 billion and $141 dollars in 1960.
+Amount of Medical Care Spending Only someone living in entire seclusion, perhaps a World War II Japanese soldier hiding somewhere on a Pacific island or someone raised in a nuclear fallout shelter of the 1950s, would be unaware of the situation involving medical care costs in the United States.6Indeed, it seems that not a day goes by without a radio, television, or popular press commentator pointing, with much alarm, to the high and continually...

 วันจันทร์ที่ 16 กันยายน พ.ศ.
 2556